The Importance of Clear Financial Goals

 Goal 2: Maintain or Improve Lifestyle

-If you want to ensure your preretirement lifestyle continues or enhances throughout retirement, then you’ll want to maintain or grow your purchasing power.
+If you want to ensure your preretirement lifestyle continues or improves throughout retirement, then you’ll want to maintain or grow your purchasing power.
 But inflation will have an impact, so it’s important to consider this is in your retirement plan.

 Goal 3: Increase Wealth